stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 ### Screensaver {#Screensaver}

-Turn off the receiver's screen or HDMI output after a certain period of inactivity.
+Turn off the receiver`s screen or HDMI output after a certain period of inactivity.
 By default, this function is disabled.

 ![](/assets/img/screensaver.jpg)